Cayenne vs Habanero: Powder Dose or Fruit Heat?

 • Drinking water for the burn.
 Use dairy instead.

-The Verdict: Cayenne Pepper vs Habanero
+Cayenne Pepper vs Habanero

 Cayenne Pepper and Habanero occupy very different positions on the heat spectrum.
-Habanero delivers 7× more heat with its distinctive fruity and citrusy character.
+Habanero delivers about 7× more upper-range heat with its distinctive fruity and citrusy character.
 Cayenne Pepper, with its neutral and peppery profile, excels in everyday cooking.

 Fact-Checked & Expert Reviewed